Department of Religious Studies

 Religions of the Ancient Mediterranean

-Bailey is a second-year PhD student in the Religions of the Ancient Mediterranean track concentrating in Christianity in Late Antiquity.
+Bailey is a third-year PhD student in the Religions of the Ancient Mediterranean track concentrating in Christianity in Late Antiquity.
 Her research focuses on the use of violence, sexuality, and trauma in late antique Christian literature.
 She is also broadly interested in theories of affect and embodiment.
 Before coming to Brown, she received an MA in Religion from Yale Divinity School.

 • Timothy Gilmartin